 In addition to the possible legal ramifications, the safety risks are of even more significant concern.
 Because flexihoses are not designed for use with hot water, they can burst or rupture without warning when exposed to excessive heat, allowing water upwards of 75 degrees to spray everywhere.
 Had someone been nearby when the hose ruptured, they would likely have been severely scalded.

 In many cases, we get called out to homes to fix plumbing problems that were the result of the homeowner’s attempts to fix their own plumbing.
 Often, their efforts have complicated matters, resulting in more costly repairs.
 When you attempt to do your own plumbing, you run the risk of making mistakes that could lead to even more damage to your plumbing system.

 An experienced plumber will know exactly how to fix your plumbing problem quickly and accurately.
 Although hiring a plumber will cost you a bit more than doing the work yourself, you’ll save time and gain peace of mind that the job has been done right.
 The added cost of hiring a plumber is a small price to pay for the safety of your home.

 Your Expert Plumbers on the Gold Coast

-When you are in need of a plumber in the Gold Coast region, Whywait Plumbing Services are here to help.
+When you require a plumber in the Gold Coast region, Whywait Plumbing Services is here to help.
 We have helped countless homeowners in the area with a variety of common plumbing problems, including blocked drains, cracked or broken pipes, leaks, water damage, hot water system installation and maintenance, and gas fitting, to name a few.